 The wilderness has no borders.
-My work explores the north as the subject matter and I try to expose the viewer to see the inherent beauty within the wilderness.
+My work is inspired from the north as the subject matter and I try to expose the viewer to see the inherent beauty within the wilderness.
 An understanding of this helps to generate a stronger sense of community, foster forest stewardship and create an overall sense of belonging.
 Many people are not aware of the forest in their own backyard and through my images I hope to demonstrate how the Boreal links us globally and from coast to coast.
 My collection called Portraits From The Boreal represents snapshots of this connection as they portray the beauty of the Boreal and stimulate discussion on how man and forest cohabit.

 What you should know: